 quietly.
 And she laughs loud and jokes since her wisdom overflows.

 But distraction is freehand and creative, I think; while I walk in the shop I listen—

 I should be bolder at adding new people on Facebook, whose images I glide over

 a fish through a reef, or a bored mountain goat, tripping on the space between crags.

 It’s so important, she says, to get out of this pool of steamy slash fictional nothing,

-of thoughts that crawl like sci-fi animals, of unwatched films & love poems—you are not
+of thoughts that crawl like sci-fi animals, of unwatched films & love poems—

 I remember again that still I can breathe, and adopt a posture of repose in the air,

 like a fly on a thousand-petalled lotus.
 I twist my left hip & it hurts for a week;